jethrodaniel/uofmsh/README.md

 ### To run the aruba/cucumber tests

-* Install the required Ruby gems (provided you've already installed Ruby)
+* Also installs the required Ruby gems.
+Fails if Ruby isn't already installed.
      ```
-     gem install bundle
-     bundle
+     make cucumber
      ```

 ### Using Vagrant

-A Vagrantfile is included that will set up a simple dev environment running Ubuntu 18.04.
+A Vagrantfile is included that will set up a simple development environment running Ubuntu 18.04.

-Make sure Vagrant is installed, then run the following commands in Bash (these may take a long time)
+Make sure Vagrant is installed, then run the following commands (these may take a long time)

 ```
-./vagrant up    # To create the vm
+vagrant up    # To create the vm
-./vagrant ssh   # To ssh into the vm
+vagrant ssh   # To ssh into the vm
 ```

 When finished

 ```
-./vagrant halt  # To halt the vm
+vagrant halt  # To halt the vm
 ```